Writing Center Staff

 Robin Greene is Director of the Writing Center and Professor of English and Writing, and held the McLean Endowed Chair in English from 2013-2016.
 Greene has published two collections of poetry (Memories of Light and Lateral Drift), two editions of a nonfiction book (Real Birth: Women Share Their Stories) and a novel (Augustus: Narrative of a Slave Woman) about a woman who was a slave in Fayetteville.
 Greene has just completed a new novel, The Shelf Life of Fire, about a woman writer and her recovered memory.
 Greene is co-founder and editor of Longleaf Press, MU's literary press and co-founder of the Sandhills Dharma Group, a Buddhist sitting group.
 Additionally, she is one of the founders of the Veterans Writing Collective.
 She holds a M.A. in English from Binghamton University and a M.F.A. in Writing from Vermont College of Fine Art at Norwich University.

 Carrah Royal, Assistant Director of Methodist University's Writing Center, earned a M.F.A. at Emerson College in Boston, MA in 2005.
-She was published in Our State magazine in November 2007 and October 2008 issues under the byline of Lee Royal.
-She had two poems published in Kakalak 2015, had one poem published in The Gathering, and will also have a poem published in Kakalak this fall.
-She also was a finalist in the Torch Creative Nonfiction prize this summer.
+She has published pieces in Kakalak, The Gathering, and The Olive Press.
 Before coming to Methodist University, Carrah taught composition at a local community college and coordinated its writing lab.
-She also participates in a monthly writers' meeting with other local writers.
-In her free time, Carrah enjoys writing and spending time with her husband and son
+In her free time, Carrah enjoys reading, writing and spending time with her son.

 Baylor Hicks is a writing consultant in addition to being the managing editor of the Monarch Review, Methodist’s journal of undergraduate research and art.
 Prior to arriving at MU, she practiced law for many years, in both North Carolina and the San Francisco Bay area.
 Notwithstanding the fact that she lived for close to 30 years in northern California (including three years at a Zen Buddhist retreat center), she is one of those rare creatures—a Fayetteville native.
 As a lawyer, she has worked in a various fields, ranging from civil litigation to tax planning, and for several years specialized in legal research and writing.
 A Buddhist and a meditator, she has a broad array of interests, including art and architecture, kayaking, qigong and yoga, and fixing up a modernist house created by her father, local architect Mason Hicks.
 She obtained her law degree at Stanford University and her bachelor's at Duke University, from which she graduated Phi Beta Kappa and magna cum laude.